wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Perform cost analysis for different usage over time</strong> - Workloads can change over time.
 Some services or features are more cost effective at different usage levels.
 By performing the analysis on each component over time and at projected usage, you ensure the workload remains cost effective over its lifetime..

-6. How do you meet targets when you select resource type, size and number?
+6. How do you meet targets when you select resource type, size, and number?

    Ensure that you choose the appropriate resource size and number of resources for the task at hand.
 You minimize waste by selecting the most cost effective type, size, and number.